get-convex/multiplayer-cursors/README.md

 - [ ] Don't replay recent history on initial load.
 - [ ] Improve the React API: Ian had some great ideas on making it really simple to drop this in.
 - [ ] Make the demo UI a lot prettier.
+  - [ ] The coordinate spaces are all off for the mouse event -> `position: absolute` div
+  - [ ] There's also a fixed, arbitrary z-order.
+We should sort the player's cursor above everyone else's.

 ## Demo